 One of the outstanding aspects of the Norfolk Coast's beauty is its diversity.
 Behind 90.8km of coastline, in its 453 square kilometers there are sand dunes, saltmarsh and grazing marsh, open chalk downland, secluded river valleys, woodlands, heath and bog; as well as villages, ports, farm building and quiet country lanes.
 It's remarkably rolling, too - the highest point in Norfolk, Roman Camp is in the area.
 A wealth of habitats support an astonishing, internationally important range of natural species.

-As part of the Norfolk Coast Area of Outstanding Natural Beauty 50th anniversary celebrations, and as an ongoing priority, the Norfolk Coast Partnership is seeking the input and engagement of young people in the conservation and enhancement of the area.
+As part of the 50th anniversary celebrations, and as an ongoing priority, the Norfolk Coast Partnership sought the input and engagement of young people in the conservation and enhancement of the area.
 We recruited a youth delegate to attend the Europarc 2018 conference on our behalf on 18th-21st September 2018 - to network and come back with ideas on how to better involve young people in our work.

 Our celebration of the 50th anniversary of designation of the Norfolk Coast area of outstanding natural beauty commenced with the launch of our book, 'Walk with me' on 8 April 2018, at the Simon Aspinall Wildlife Education Centre at the Norfolk Wildlife Trust's Cley Marshes Visitor Centre.
 The free 2018 Norfolk Coast Guardian newspaper (see below) provides additional information on the anniversary year and associated events.

 A range of products celebrating the anniversary are available: